minhtramtran/multiped-sim/README.md

 **Overview**

-MultiPed-Sim is a virtual reality simulator designed for evaluating the external communication strategies of autonomous vehicles in multi-pedestrian scenarios.
+MultiPed-Sim is a virtual reality simulator designed for evaluating the external communication of autonomous vehicles in multi-pedestrian scenarios.
 This tool was developed as part of the research presented in the paper "Evaluating Autonomous Vehicle External Communication using a Multi-Pedestrian VR Simulator," published at: https://doi.org/10.1145/3678506

 **Current Repository Contents**

-While we prepare the full Unity project for open-access release—by removing unused and licensed 3D assets—we are providing the scripts used in the simulator for educational and research purposes.
-These scripts are integral to the functioning of the simulator and demonstrate the methodologies used in the associated research.
+While we prepare the full Unity project for open-access release—by removing unused and licensed 3D assets—we are providing the scripts used in the simulator for research purposes.
+These scripts are integral to the functioning of the simulator.

 **Planned Updates**